jh1777/OpenHabUI/README.md

 ### Group Item ( = group in OpenHab)

-A **group** in OpenHab can also be used to show in a tile.
-The label in this case will be generated to show triggered items.
+A **group** in OpenHab can also be used in a tile.
+The label in this case will be generated to show number of triggered items.
 You need to add `"isGroup": true` in `config.json`.

  **Example** for *non-editable* categories: "**2/5 triggered**" (`category` == motion ) or "**1/3 open**"(`category` == contact ).